 You may be feeling like you want to quit already, even though you have just started.
 You don't have to stay, but you should do your best to leave on a positive note.

-However, you need to do what's best for you and not staying may be the only option.
-It can even be better to quit than to stay, so the company doesn't invest any more resources in getting you on board and training you.
+However, you need to do what's best for you, and leaving may be the only option.
+It can also be better for the organization for you to quit, so that it doesn't invest any more resources in onboarding and training you.
 That way, both you and your employer can start over.